 Any child with an EHCP is given an annual review in accordance with the guidelines from the SEND Code of Practice (2015) and from the EHCP itself.
 This involves a pupil's views form and a parent/carer form that is completed prior to the annual review.
 At Rose Green Infant School, we believe that to achieve the optimum progress, learning and development for each individual there has to be a culture of inclusive involvement from parents/carers, pupils, teachers and staff.

-The school's PTA (Parent Teacher Association) organise fundraising events throughout the year to raise money for additional resources.
+The school's PTA (Parent Teacher Association) organise fundraising events throughout the year to raise money for additional resources and all parents are encouraged and welcome to join.

 14. Who can I contact for further information?